A Truly Self-Sovereign Identity System: Passport Grade Specialization of

-Several solutions have been deployed to enable revocation by authorities~\cite{hajny2012unlinkable}.
-The first and fastest solution adds a link to the revocation register (central server) of the signing authority, e.g., a revocation authority in IRMA~\cite{lueks2017fast}.
-However, the signing authority will have to be online and can track the use of the attribute (see our earlier notes on fingerprinting)---which is not self-sovereign.
-The second solution is the complete decentralization of revocations using a shared log, e.g., a blockchain---as used by Sovrin~\cite{khovratovich2017sovrin}, and (anonymized) membership tests for signatures/attestations.
-Writing to a shared log takes more time for the revocation to reach finality, could invalidate the incentives the log was built around and has the issue of unbounded growth of the log.
-The third solution is to include validity terms into the metadata of attributes, e.g. epochs of lifetime in Idemix~\cite{bichsel2009cryptographic}.
-By applying shorter validity terms to attributes, the risk of the snapshot of the attribute being out of date is mitigated.
-The downside of validity terms is that they are snapshots and are not instantly revoked.
-None of the available revocation methods fits all use cases, but \IPVAT{} enables all three.
+Several solutions have been proposed to enable revocation by authorities of the subject credentials they have signed~\cite{hajny2012unlinkable}.
+We discuss three of them.
+The first and fastest solution adds a link to the revocation register (central server) of the issuer, e.g., a ``revocation authority'' in IRMA~\cite{lueks2017fast}.
+However, this issuer will have to be online to allow access to the revocation register and forms a specific and trusted third party---which is not Self-Sovereign.
+The second solution is the complete decentralization of revocations using a shared log, e.g., a blockchain---as used by Sovrin~\cite{khovratovich2017sovrin}, using a cryptographic construction to check for revocation in a privacy-preserving manner.
+However, writing to a shared log takes more time for the revocation to reach finality, can invalidate the incentives the log was built around and has the issue of unbounded growth of the log.
+Finally, the third solution is to include validity terms into the metadata of credentials, e.g., ``epochs of lifetime'' in Idemix~\cite{bichsel2009cryptographic}.
+As a credential is then only valid for a limited amount of time, the chance of a credential being revoked is related to the duration of its validity.
+This approach requires frequent re-enrollment of credentials.
+None of these three available revocation methods fits all use cases, so \IPVAT{} enables all three to allow adaptation to any use case.